Ildemaro Vargas Player Props: Nationals vs. Phillies

 Phillies Pitching Rankings

-- The Phillies' 4.03 team ERA ranks 11th among all MLB pitching staffs.
+- The Phillies have the 12th-ranked team ERA among all MLB pitching staffs (4.03).

-- Phillies pitchers combine to give up the 10th-fewest home runs in baseball (125 total, 1.1 per game).
+- Phillies pitchers combine to surrender the eighth-fewest home runs in baseball (125 total, 1.1 per game).

-- In his most recent outing on Tuesday against the Miami Marlins, the lefty threw 6 1/3 innings, giving up one earned run while surrendering 10 hits.
+- The right-hander's most recent time out was on Wednesday against the Miami Marlins, when he went six innings, surrendering two earned runs while allowing five hits.

-- The 27-year-old has put together a 4.01 ERA and 8.0 strikeouts per nine innings across 15 games this season, while giving up a batting average of .280 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.